franciscoxaxo/climateandquality/README.md

 ## ChileAirQuality
-Function that compiles in a data frame air quality data from the National Air Quality System ([SINCA](https://sinca.mma.gob.cl/ "SINCA")).
+Function that collects air quality data from the National Air Quality System ([SINCA](https://sinca.mma.gob.cl/ "SINCA")) in a data frame.
+It is highly recommended to confirm the measurement units for each parameter with those reported by ([SINCA](https://sinca.mma.gob.cl/ "SINCA"))

 The function has available the following air quality parameters: